Alec-Bailey/IncidentIQ-Data-Sync/README.md

 ## Why?
 ---
 Our district needed a tool could:
-+ Pull different types of Incident IQ data (Assets, Users, Locations) into a local database
++ Pull different types of Incident IQ data (Assets, Users, Locations, etc.) into a local database
 + Dynamically create and update tables for changing custom fields
 + Be configurable to run on changing infrastructure
 + Be easily maintainable and extensible